-The solution to the above semidefinite program gives an upper bounds on the number of nonmonochromatic edges, and the lower bound on the optimal network interference can be obtained by subtracting it from $|E_c|$.
-This semidefinite program can solved using standard SDP solver such as DSDP 5.0 [48].
+The solution to the above SDP program gives an upper bound on the number of non-monochromatic edges, and the lower bound on the optimal network interference can be obtained by subtracting it from $|E_c|$.
+The above relaxed version can be easily converted into the standard SDP formulation for use by a standard SDP solver such as DSDP 5.0 [5].
+We omit the details due to lack of space.